 The backpack itself weighs less than 4 pounds.
 Obviously it depends on what you put inside as to whether the overall weight will be too much for your shoulders and back or not.

 United Airlines size restrictons for carry-ons are 22x14x9 inches, same as American Airlines.
 No weight limit!
-The Venturesafe EXP45 is perfect as carry-on for both airlines.
+The Venturesafe EXP45 is perfect as an anti theft carry on backpack for both airlines.

 With the straps tucked away you can carry the bag using the soft and large handle on the side.